benknoble/benknoble.github.io/pages/testimonials.md

     timeline.
 Overall Ben's ability to communicate appropriately and effectively have allowed for many issues to be resolve in much more timely manners.

-    Outside of the above topics though, I'd like to highlight Ben's contributions to the developer experience at slingshot in two areas:
+    "Outside of the above topics though, I'd like to highlight Ben's contributions to the developer experience at slingshot in two areas:

-    1. Mental Well Being -> Ben has set up routine meetings where he pulls in other developers to discuss what we are doing right and wrong in Slingshot in relation to our engineer's mental health.
+    1. "Mental Well Being -> Ben has set up routine meetings where he pulls in other developers to discuss what we are doing right and wrong in Slingshot in relation to our engineer's mental health.
 While these conversations are not always easy, the intent is close to home with Capital One's core values and also important to the longevity of the application.
-    2. Well Managed -> Ben has pushed through multiple different initiatives focused on communicating and potentially resolving core issues that were causing (1) reduced developer efficiency and (2) increased incident potential.
+    2. "Well Managed -> Ben has pushed through multiple different initiatives focused on communicating and potentially resolving core issues that were causing (1) reduced developer efficiency and (2) increased incident potential.
 These types of changes often go under the radar in relation to